 The DSTREAM unit contains an internal cooling fan that operates to control the internal temperature when necessary.
 Do not obscure the ventilation panels on the front and back of the DSTREAM unit.

-• DSTREAM recovery mode on page 2-13.
+Restoring a DSTREAM unit that fails to boot on page 2-16.